The Elder Scrolls V: Skyrim: Gameplay

 NPCs frequently offer the player side-quests; some have parameters adjusted based on nearby unexplored areas.
 Some NPCs who are befriended or hired by the player may act as companions who will accompany the player and aid them in combat.
-A number of individuals have quests that the player needs to complete in order to gain their services as a companion.
+Some individuals have quests that the player needs to complete in order to gain their services as a companion.
 The player may choose to join factions, organized groups of NPCs—for example, the Dark Brotherhood, a band of assassins.
 Each of the factions has an associated quest path to progress through.

-The player's effectiveness in combat relies on the use of weapons, armor, and enchantments (which may be bought, found from containers, raided from dead bodies, stolen and/or forged) and on the use of magic spells: similarly, spells may be bought, stolen and/or unlocked by finding spell tomes.
 Weapons, shields, and magic are assigned to each hand allowing for dual-wielding, and can be swapped out through a quick-access menu of favorite items.
 Some weapons and spells require both hands.
 Shields can be used to fend off enemy attacks and reduce incurred damage or offensively through bashing attacks.
 Blunt, bladed, and hacking weapons can be used in close combat and each have specific advantages and roles.
-Power attacks spend stamina to temporarily stun an enemy and deal increased damage.
+Power attacks expend stamina to temporarily stun/stagger an enemy and deal increased damage.
 Spells have several functions, both in combat (e.g. damaging or confusing enemies, resurrecting dead bodies and conjuring other entities, restoring the player's health and/or stamina) and out (e.g. showing the way to an objective, illuminating a dark room or turning iron into silver).
 Bows are used for long-range combat and can be used to bash enemies in melee combat.
 The player can enter sneak mode to pickpocket or deliver powerful sneak attacks to unsuspecting enemies.

 When exploring the game world the player may encounter wildlife.
-Many creatures in the wilderness are immediately hostile towards the player, though some will run away.
-Skyrim is the first entry in The Elder Scrolls to include dragons in the game's wilderness.
+Many creatures in the wilderness, such as wolves or bears, are immediately hostile towards the player, while other species are docile and will run away.
+Skyrim is the first entry in The Elder Scrolls to include dragons in the game's wilderness, although dragons are frequently referenced/mentioned in several of the other games.
 Like other creatures, dragons are generated randomly in the world and will engage in combat with NPCs, creatures and the player.
 Some dragons may attack cities and towns when in their proximity.
 The player character can absorb the souls of dragons in order to use powerful spells called "dragon shouts" or "Thu'um".
 Each shout contains three words in the language spoken by dragons, and the strength of the shout will vary depending on how many words have been spoken.
-The words to shouts can be learned by visiting "word walls" in dungeons or around the wilderness.
+Some words to shouts can be learned by visiting "word walls" in dungeons or around the wilderness, while other words can be taught by different characters.
 The words to each shout are unlocked for use by spending the absorbed souls of slain dragons.
 A regeneration period limits the player's use of shouts in gameplay.